Co-dfns/Co-dfns/LIMITATIONS.md

   some safety metrics for handling overflows or some exact numerics, but automatic type promotion in the style of Dyalog APL will not likely be supported because of severe performance issues
-* Trad-fns and dynamic scope will not be supported
+* Dynamically scoped trad-fns will not be supported
 * `⎕IO ⎕ML ⎕CT` is fixed at `0 1 0`; note that we are not likely to ever allow dynamic changes of these values inside of a Co-dfns computation or namespace.
 We may, however, be persuaded by many forces to enable